 A pseudo web interface

 However, this interface is not necessary for you to manage your home network.
-Rather, it’s an easy tool to check on the system’s status, update its firmware, and some other basic settings.
+Rather, it’s an easy tool to check the system’s status, update its firmware, and other basic settings.

 That said, if you expect to have the same level of access as the interface of other standalone routers, such as the Archer AX6000 or AX11000, you’ll be quite sad.
 I was.